joaopalmeiro/memcached.github.io/content/serverguide/configuring.md

 ### Unix Sockets

-If you wish to restrict a daemon to be accessable by a single local user, or just don't wish to expose it via networking, a unix domain socket may be used. `-s <file>` is the parameter you're after.
+If you wish to restrict a daemon to be accessible by a single local user, or just don't wish to expose it via networking, a unix domain socket may be used. `-s <file>` is the parameter you're after.
 If enabling this, TCP/UDP will be disabled.

 ## Connection Limit